Blaine McCallister

+Early life and amateur career

 McCallister was born in Fort Stockton, Texas.
+McCallister is naturally left-handed but plays the game mix-handed; he writes left-handed, strikes the ball right-handed and putts left-handed.

-He attended the University of Houston and was a member of the golf team.
+McCallister attended the University of Houston and was a member of the golf team.
 His college roommates were future fellow professional golfer Fred Couples and future CBS Sports golf host Jim Nantz.

-McCallister turned pro in 1981.
+Professional career

-McCallister joined the PGA Tour in 1982.
+In 1981, McCallister turned pro.
+He joined the PGA Tour the following year.
 He had a total of five wins on the PGA Tour, all of which came in the late 1980s and early 1990s.
 As he entered his forties, McCallister began to split his playing time between the PGA Tour and the Nationwide Tour.
 He established the tournament record of 265 at the Northeast Pennsylvania Classic, which is his sole win on the Nationwide Tour.

 After turning 50 in October 2008, McCallister began playing on the Champions Tour.

-McCallister is naturally left-handed but plays the game mix-handed; he writes left-handed, strikes the ball right-handed and putts left-handed.
-He lives in Jacksonville, Florida.